 There are tons of companies who can help arrange your transportation if you decide to go from Krakow for the day, or do a river tour of the Dunajec River Gorge and stop off at the castle.
 You can even take a cab to the castle from Zakopane.

 If you type "Krakow to Niedzica bus" Google Maps will pop up several options with different connections through Nowy Targ that can get you there if you'd rather not hire a car for the day.

 Plan on paying 26 zloty for a round trip bus ticket there and back from Krakow.
 You'll also need to connect via Nowy Targ if you're coming from Zakopane.

 Explore the rooms filled with antique furniture, wander the grounds and explore the castle!
 Get another amazing view by crossing the dam and visiting the Crorsztyn Castle that is across the lake.
 While you are over at that castle, you can take a boat ride on the makeshift lake.
 Mmmm, a boat ride between two ancient castles?
 Who wouldn't love that?

 Anything Else I Should Know?

-Need more Poland in your life?
-Of course you do — Come check out our blog about other places to visit here, like tips on touring Auschwitz-Birenau.
 Oh, and to help you out, we've got a free guide about saving money and paying less for your semester abroad.
-As a volunteer in Poland, you are going to want all your spare zloty to go towards yummy food and trips like this!
-Click the button to get your free ebook:
+As a volunteer in Europe, you are going to want all your spare cash to go towards yummy food and trips like this.
+Just click that green button to make it happen: